MNJCMagic/Krolik/README.md

 * Firebase Cloud Functions (Javascript) triggered by database changes scrape for player data and form and send custom push notifications
 * Kairos API checks submitted photos for facial presence upon enrolment and identity during gameplay

+### Future Updates

+* Location based tracking providing periodic updates to players about target's last known relative location
+* More game modes including team deathmatch (where players only have the nickname of their target), free-for-all, and more
+* Customizable profile photos using overlays (eye patches, comical hats, etc)

 ### Screenshots
 <a href="url"><img src="https://github.com/irawrmike/Krolik/blob/master/Krolik/Screenshots/Screenshot-01.png" align="left" heignt="441.6" width="248.4"></a>